rameznafeh/fact-checking-rnn/README.md

 # Fact-checking Using Deep Learning Architectures

 ```
-Ramez Nafeh
+Author: Ramez Nafeh
 ```

-Model diagram:
+Model Diagram:
 ![This is an image](Picture1.png)

 ## Abstract

 The aim of this assignment is to implement and experiment with several deep learning architectures to tackle the fact-checking task.
 The Keras API was used for pre-processing as well as the building and training of the models.
-In this report we will discuss our findings as well as what we considered to be our best models, after a number of combinations.
+In this report I will discuss findings as well as what I considered to be the best models, after a number of experiments

 ## Dataset Pre-processing